Clock icon

 Dog ACL (Cruciate) Repair and Surgery in Kitchener

-What is Cranial Cruciate Ligament Disease?
+What is Anterior Cruciate Ligament (ACL) Disease?

 The ACL (CCL) acts like a stabilizing band inside your dog's knee joint.
 When it tears, the knee becomes unstable.
-This instability causes a lack of function, pain and leads to arthritis.
+This instability causes a lack of function, pain, and leads to arthritis.
 Although the final tear is acute, most dogs do not tear this ligament suddenly.
 It slowly degenerates over time.

 Because of this slow wear and tear, dogs with one torn CCL have a high chance of tearing the other one later.
 Genetics, weight, and breed play a big role as well.